You may experience back pain due to infection, injury, or another health condition, such as lung cancer or a heart problem.

 There are several reasons you may be feeling pain in and around the back of your lungs.

 This pain may be due to injuries or disturbances in the lining of your lungs (the pleura) or the bones and muscles surrounding the organs.
 Persistent coughs can even cause back pain in the back of your lungs.

 However, your lungs have very few pain receptors, and people often refer to more general chest pains as lung pains.

 Back pain can accompany certain types of cancer, including lung cancer.

 According to the Dana-Farber Cancer Institute, about 25 percent of people with lung cancer experience back pain.
-In fact, back pain is frequently the first lung cancer symptom that people notice prior to diagnosis.
+In fact, back pain is frequently the first lung cancer symptom that people notice before diagnosis.

 Back pain may also arise as a side effect of cancer treatment.

-If you are concerned that your back pain could be a symptom of lung cancer, consider whether you have other common symptoms of lung cancer such as:
+If you’re concerned that your back pain could be a symptom of lung cancer, consider whether you have other common symptoms of lung cancer, such as: